jinnanli/StructFlowBench/README.md

 </div>

 ## 1. Updates
+- 2025/11/16: Added data and code for Section 4.3.1 (Complex Scenario Suitability Study).
+- 2025/05/16: We are delighted that StructFlowBench has been accepted to ACL 2025 Findings!
 - 2025/02/26: We enhanced the code documentation on GitHub with detailed implementation guidelines.
 - 2025/02/24: We submitted our paper to Hugging Face's [Daily Papers](https://huggingface.co/papers/2502.14494).
 - 2025/02/23: We released StructFlowBench dataset on [huggingface](https://huggingface.co/datasets/Jinnan/StructFlowBench).